• Menu

 8. Lamprey – The Vampire Fish

-The Vampire Fish got its name because it loves blood and feeds off of the blood of other fish in the water.
-The official name is a Lamprey and there are over 38 different species swimming in the ocean, waiting to catch their next prey.
+The vampire fish got its name because of its preferred taste for blood- feeding off of the blood of other fish in the water.
+The official name is a Lamprey and there are over 38 different species swimming in the ocean, just waiting to catch their next prey!

-This medium size endangered species is the most threatened among the Lynx species.
+This medium-sized, endangered species is the most threatened among the Lynx species.
 There are less than 200 left in the world.
 It has a muscular body, long legs, and a spotted coat.
-It truly is a stunning animal that needs to be protected from extinction.
-The Lynx is the second fastest animal on the planet at 80 kph, and they are amazing to watch in action.
+The Lynx is the second fastest animal on the planet- reaching speeds of up to 80 kph!

 Learn More: Animalia